erithmetic/weimar-project/collections/_ddg01/04-the-other-side.md

 "I was on the Other Side &mdash; for one night &mdash; always just one delicious night &mdash; &mdash;" He suddenly jumped up, a hand was lightly around his shoulder and Olga was standing next to him.
 She seemed to have heard his whisper, for a moment she leaned her pale cheek against his, she said carefully to him:

-"You are not over there &mdash; you are here, Helmuth!"
+"You are not over there &mdash; you are here, Hellmuth!"

 "Yes &mdash;" he replied with a heavy sigh of relief and took her hand, "we're going home!"

 He rose to say goodbye to his host.
 The consul took his cigar bag out of his tailcoat and held it out to Berndt.

-"You didn't smoke at all, my dear little Councilor - here, my extra strong ones - only for connoisseurs - smoke another one to quit!" he said, "and we'll talk more about it, won't we?"
+"You didn't smoke at all, my dear little Councilor &mdash; here, my extra strong ones &mdash; only for connoisseurs &mdash; smoke another one to quit!" he said, "and we'll talk more about it, won't we?"
 With her strange, cool smile, Olga looked back at the stout man.

 "You would be the first to tear him from my throne, you smug and arrogant prick!" she thought and turned to her husband.

-"I'll allow you this one cigar, my love[^fn1] - then I would like to go home, I'm a little tired, as always, the Consul and his Wife have organized such a delightful party," she said amiably.
+"I'll allow you this one cigar, my love[^fn1] &mdash; then I would like to go home, I'm a little tired, as always, the Consul and his Wife have organized such a delightful party," she said amiably.
 Flattered, Feidt thanked her while Hellmuth reluctantly set the strong herb on fire and smoked only when it was necessary.

 The clouds of smoke curled, billowed, twisted into one another and thus wove a curtain behind which everything melted away, dreams, premonitions, conjectures &mdash; and just in front of the consul stood an entirely other world, as always in calm restraint &mdash; the solemn one, proper Mr. Councilor. &mdash;